-Before I go any further, I must warn you that if you take a lot more than 400 mg Magnesium at a time, it will have a laxative effect.
-So don’t get excited after reading this and take a bunch at once.
+Before I go any further, I must warn you that if you take a lot more than 400 mg magnesium at a time, it may have a laxative effect.
+So, don’t get excited after reading this and take a bunch at once.
 You’ll be home-bound for at least half a day.
 Remember Milk of Magnesia?
 It’s just a high dose of Magnesium.

 This is why I take a 200 mg pill twice a day.

 Magnesium supplements are easily available at drug and grocery stores.
 But just like fish oil, the readily available stuff is cheap and you get what you pay for.

 Most cheap drug store grade magnesium is made of Magnesium Oxide, which is not very well absorbed.
 It’s a little better than a pebble.
 You may be better off drinking tap water to get your magnesium.